 When not playing or teaching the cello, Heidi can be found at If Only Farm Equestrian Center in Freeville, where she rides, trains and teaches dressage.
 Her horse, Manny, lives there too.
 Heidi lives in Freeville with her husband Rick, who is a clarinet professor at Ithaca College, and dog Ziggy.

 Rachel Koeth is the principal bassoonist of Symphoria and a native of Portland, Oregon.
 Spending childhood summer evenings at city park symphony concerts nurtured her love for music and the bassoon.
-That love led to her completion of a Bachelor of Music degree at the University of Iowa, as a ...
+That love led to her completion of a Bachelor of Music degree at the University of Iowa, as ...

 Rachel Koeth is the principal bassoonist of Symphoria and a native of Portland, Oregon.
 Spending childhood summer evenings at city park symphony concerts nurtured her love for music and the bassoon.
 That love led to her completion of a Bachelor of Music degree at the University of Iowa, as a student of Benjamin Coelho, and performances with regional orchestras such as the Waterloo-Cedar Falls Symphony, the Iowa City Chamber Orchestra and the Ottumwa Symphony.